This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 // output => (Color)2

-It can be seen that if the integer does not have a corresponding enum item, the output will not be the corresponding enum name but a cast expression with parentheses.
-Therefore, by checking if the obtained string contains ), we can determine if the corresponding enum item exists.
-Recursive judgment can find the maximum enum value (this method has limited applicability, such as for scattered enum values, it may be more difficult).
+As you can see, if an integer does not have a corresponding enum item, then the corresponding enum name will not be output, but rather a parenthesized cast expression.
+This way, we just need to check if the resulting string contains ) to know if the corresponding enum item exists.
+We can recursively determine the largest enum value (this search method has limited applicability, e.g., for scattered enum values, it might be relatively difficult).

 template<typename T, std::size_t N = 0>